 There you have it.
-Lots of ice, lots of fish, and a warm up on the way.
+Lots of ice, lots of fish, and a warm up on the way for Northern Wisconsin and the Hayward area.
 From crappies to lake trout, there’s no wrong answer.
 Contact us if you’re looking to schedule a trip, and we’ll set you up from start to finish.
 Get out there, and have a blast!